xcatliu/rb4/README.md

 Not all Bootstrap components should be built by React.

-For example, implement a `Button` component seems meaningless, as we can easily using Bootstrap classes to styling our buttons.
+For example, implementing a `Button` component seems meaningless, as we can easily use Bootstrap classes to style our buttons.

-Here is a list of components we offered:
+Here is a list of components we offer:

 Component | Implemented or not | Remarks
 --------- | ------------------ | -------